AshuHK/TODO_CLI/README.md

     - `h` - help (print the keybindings)
     - `q` - quit TODO CLI

-Note: The todo list is stored in `todo.md`.
+Note: The todo list is stored in `.todo.user`.